mgao6767/mingze-gao/posts/firm-historical-headquarter-state-from-10k/index.md

 ### 1969 - 2003

-I start with the firm historical HQ state provided by [Bai, Fairhurst and Serfling (2020 RFS)](https://academic.oup.com/rfs/article-abstract/33/2/644/5522377).
+I start with the firm historical HQ state provided by @bai_employment_2020.
 This dataset contains the historical HQ locations from 1969 to 2003, which is based on the SEC filings post 1994 and hand-collected by the authors from the Moody’s Manuals (later Mergent Manuals) and Dun & Bradstreet’s Million Dollar Directory (later bought by Mergent).[^1]

 ### 1994 - 2018